Train Your Dog to be a Good Pet Outside and Inside Your Home

 - 5Say "Let's go" and start walking.

 - 6When your dog gets ahead of you and begins to pull on the leash, stop.

 - 7When he stops pulling and looks back at you to see what the holdup is, say "Good dog," and if he actually comes to you to check in with you, give him a treat, and then continue walking.

 - 8Practice the "stop and go" procedure several times.

 Coming When Called

-- 3Practice these routine several times every day.First without any distraction and later on if you are more confident that your dog has totally understood the command you could practice even outside provided that you have him first on a leash.Advertisement
+- 3First without any distraction and later on if you are more confident that your dog has totally understood the command you could practice even outside provided that you have him first on a leash.Practice these routine several times every day.Advertisement